-The Korean mobile phones manufacturing company found itself in hot water after world’s leading tech-giant blamed it for copying its features and designs!
+The Korean mobile phone manufacturing company found itself in hot water after the world’s leading tech-giant blamed it for copying its features and designs!
 And oh, the Federal court threw the ball at the accuser’s court too.

 Samsung has been charged off $533million: